27-MAY-2025 - THE PURPOSE OF FAILURE

 kindly reach us via +2348023224453 (STRICTLY WHATSAPP) for enquiries on e-devotional only.

-THE MAIN THEME: CHANGING YOUR WORLD
+THE MAIN THEME: FAILING FORWARD

-Our bible verse for today’s devotional is: James 5:16b (NIV)
+Our quote for today’s devotional is:

 Devotional